Caleb Antill

 Caleb Antill (born 8 August 1995) is an Australian representative rower.
-He is an Olympian, an Australian national champion, was a 2016 U23 world champion and has represented at World Rowing Championships, winning medals in 2018 and 2022.
+He is an Olympian, a multiple Australian national champion, was a 2016 U23 world champion and has represented at World Rowing Championships, winning medals in 2018 and 2022.
 He raced in the Australian men's quad scull at Tokyo 2021 to a bronze medal.

 Club and state rowing

 Antill's senior club rowing has been from the ANU Boat Club.

 Antill competed for the ANU Boat Club at the 2014 and 2015 Intervarsity Championships.
 In 2014 he rowed in the ANU eight, a coxed four and a coxless pair.
 In 2015 he competed in the coxed four and won the double-sculls university championship title with Luke Letcher.

 Antill first made state selection for the Australian Capital Territory in their 2015 men's eight competing for the King's Cup at the Interstate Regatta.
-In 2018, 2019 and 2022 he was the ACT's single sculling entrant and raced for the President's Cup at the Interstate Regatta.
+In 2018, 2019, 2022 and 2023 he was the ACT's single sculling entrant and raced for the President's Cup at the Interstate Regatta.